Multipath Priority Scheduling for Store-Forward Optimization in RISC-V Architectures

 Abstract

 In RISC-V processor design, the Store-Forward processing architecture is used to coordinate data storage and loading operations to avoid collisions.
 However, as the demand for multi-core and parallel tasks increases, traditional methods face high transmission latency and low bandwidth utilization problems, affecting the overall system performance.
-Therefore, we propose a multi-channel priority scheduling mechanism, which dynamically adjusts the priorities of multiple data streams to optimize resource allocation, reduce congestion, and improve transmission efficiency.
+Consequently, this paper puts forward a multi - channel priority scheduling mechanism.
+This mechanism dynamically modulates the priorities of multiple data streams to optimize resource allocation, alleviate congestion, and enhance transmission efficiency.
 A RISC-V test platform is built based on the Gem5 simulator, and the performance of standard scheduling and multi-channel priority scheduling under data-intensive workloads is compared.
-The experimental results show that after adopting the new mechanism, the average transmission delay is reduced from 60 nanoseconds to 48 nanoseconds, which is a reduction of 20%.
+The experimental results show that after adopting the new mechanism, the average transmission delay is reduced from 62.3 nanoseconds to 49.8 nanoseconds, which is a reduction of 20%.
 At the same time, the peak throughput increased from 5GB per second to 6.5 GB, an increase of 30%.
-In 1000 random data transmission tasks, the scheduling mechanism reduces the processing completion time to 80 milliseconds, which reduces the waiting time by 20% compared to the benchmark of 100 milliseconds.
+In 10000 random data transmission tasks, the scheduling mechanism reduces the processing completion time to 80 milliseconds, which reduces the waiting time by 20% compared to the benchmark of 100 milliseconds.
 These data indicate that the mechanism effectively mitigates the congestion problem and optimizes resource utilization.
-Through multi-channel priority scheduling, the transmission efficiency of the Store-Forward processing structure is significantly improved in the RISC-V environment, providing a feasible solution for high-performance computing applications.DOI:
+The multi-channel priority scheduling mechanism takes multi-source concurrent data streams in the Store Forward path of the RISC-V architecture as the scheduling object, and allocates priority through "static instruction encoding+dynamic weighted calculation" - embedding priority with 3 bits (P [2:0]) in I/S type instructions, and then adjusting priority in real time by the weight calculation unit combined with data waiting time, critical path labeling, and request source attributes.
+Finally, the optimal forwarding channel is matched through a distributed arbitration unit; In terms of architecture, it is necessary to expand the RISC-V instruction set, modify the pipeline, and integrate priority processing modules.
+The overall performance will be verified on the RISC-V multi-core platform built on the Gem5 simulator and tested through load tests such as Splash-3 and AlexNet.DOI:

 https://doi.org/10.31449/inf.v50i10.10606Downloads